haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Adapter Pattern.md

 ### Participants

-In first structure, the adapter class must implement the target interface, and reference to the adaptee object.
+In the first structure, the adapter class must implement the target interface, and reference to the adaptee object.

-In second implementation, the adapter class is the subclass of the target interface and adaptee.
+In the second implementation, the adapter class is the subclass of the target interface and adaptee.

 ### Consequence